My Mirena Weight Gain Experience

 I’m going to tell you my experience of weight gain side effects while on Mirena.
 Since there are few things more frustrating than working hard to lose weight and not getting results, I’m hoping this helps you.

 My suggestion is that you start by reading our in-depth weight-loss and beginner workout articles next.
 You’ll learn exactly what diet and workouts will help you manage and shed water weight as well as excess fat whether you decide to remove the device or not.

 Shedding the excess water weight caused by your IUD is all about sweating and drinking enough water.
 So, combine drinking more water every day with Sweet Sweat, which is what I used to help me sweat more during workouts.
 I did notice some visible differences while I had my Mirena in and since I continued using it when I took my Mirena out which helped me drop excess water weight almost instantly.

-Another option for immediate shedding of water weight shedding is by drinking more water and taking this inexpensive natural diuretic supplement which that encourages you to urinate the excess water weight.
+Another option for immediate shedding for shedding water weight by drinking more water but adding more natural diuretic foods to your diet like asparagus, celery, and watermelon which stimulate urination to shed excess water weight.
 The key with either option is that you have to increase the amount of water you drink.